Fractional Partner vs. EOS Implementer™ – What’s the difference?

 Certified EOS Implementers in the EOS franchise receive appropriate training and act as official representatives of EOS.
 They follow the "EOS process" and usually conduct full-day sessions.
 These sessions are with the leadership team once a month (in the beginning) and quarterly after an initial period.
 By using a managerial system like EOS, businesses mature and become more focused, decisive, and proactive.

-Like an EOS Implementer, a Fractional Business Partner also works on building a stronger business and maturing the operation.
-Similar to an EOS implementer, a Fractional Business Partner implements a holistic business operating system.
-In the Fractional Partners case – it’s called “The 4 Clarity Questions”.
-This system specifically scales and grows businesses.
+Like an EOS Implementer, a Fractional Partner also works on building a stronger business and maturing the operation.
+Similar to an EOS implementer, a Fractional Partner implements a holistic business operating system.
+In the Fractional Partners case – it’s called The Clarity Framework.
+This framework was designed to give business owners maximum clarity in three key areas of their businesses: finance, strategy, and operations, so they can gain clarity while increasing profits.

 A fractional partner is more hands-on.
 You’ll get significantly more face time with meetings, at least twice weekly compared to once a month or a quarter.

 In this article, we will explore the roles and responsibilities of a Certified EOS Implementer.
 While EOS Implementers are an excellent option for some businesses, they may not be the right choice for others.
-Continue reading to learn if you should engage with a Fractional Business Partner to help your business scale and grow.
+Continue reading to learn if you should engage with a Fractional Partner to help your business scale and grow.

 How do certified EOS Implementers help businesses grow?